Michele Bachmann: Post-congressional career

 In a December 2017 New Year's weekend interview with televangelist Jim Bakker, Bachmann said that she was considering running for the U.S. Senate seat vacated by Al Franken but was awaiting "God's counsel" before deciding.

 Since January 1, 2021, Bachmann has been dean of the Robertson School of Government at Regent University.

-During the 2023 Israel-Hamas war, Bachmann spoke at a Turning Point USA conference.
+At the start of the Gaza war in 2023, Bachmann spoke at a Turning Point USA conference.
 At this conference, Bachmann called for the expulsion of the Palestinians living in the Gaza Strip, stating "So, it's time that Gaza ends.
 The two million people who live there – they are clever assassins.
 They need to be removed from that land.
 That land needs to be turned into a national park.
 And since they're the voluntary mercenaries for Iran, they need to be dropped on the doorstep of Iran.
 Let Iran deal with those people."
+In 2026, Bachmann denied the Gaza famine, saying that Gazan refugees' "calorie count is over 3,000 calories per person a day from all the food that's coming in and the biggest problem they're dealing with most recently in Gaza is obesity."